 This complete abandonment of your own needs and personal integrity doesn't really happen in an instant though.
 Often, the moment of discovery happens after a long and worrisome process.
 It might begin when you realize the two of you aren't having sex anymore.
 Many women also notice a generalized lack of affection in a relationship.
 These moments are when the cracks in your resilience begin.

-It’s natural to wonder if your partner is getting his needs met elsewhere.
-The problem is that women can sometimes take ownership of these problems (his problems), and internalize the guilt that comes with them.
-In a million little ways, women can wind up paying the price of their partner’s addiction.
+It's natural to wonder if your partner is getting his needs met elsewhere.
+The problem is that partners of sex addicts can sometimes take ownership of these problems (his problems) and internalize the guilt that comes with them.
+In a million little ways, women can wind up paying the price of their partner's addiction.

 When women come to me absolutely believing that their partner's addiction is their fault and that steps taken to correct his behavior are theirs to take, one of my jobs as a therapist is to help women turn this thinking around.
 Instead of putting the weight of someone else's actions on yourself, what if you prioritized your own self-worth?
 What if you regained some power?

-If you’ve read any of my other blogs, you’ve surely heard me say this phrase many times: “You didn’t cause his addiction, so you can’t fix it.”
-That’s a simple enough sentence, but in practice, it falls on deaf ears much of the time.
-A betrayed woman must be taught to believe it.
+If you've read any of my other blogs, you've surely heard me say this phrase many times: “You didn't cause his addiction, so you can't fix it.”
+That's a simple enough sentence, but in practice, it falls on deaf ears much of the time.
+Women who are partners of sex addicts must be taught to believe it.

 We don't realize how often we use tools in our day-to-day lives.
 Try living, for example, without something as commonplace as silverware.
 It would completely change the way you structure your day, right?
 The same thing goes for emotional tools.
 If you are trying to live your life without employing the tools you have at your disposal, you are giving yourself an unnecessarily hard time.

-The second tool I help women find is the ability to change their minds.
-One of the best things a woman can do for herself mentally, is to begin looking at her life in new and different ways.
+The second tool I help partners of sex addicts find is the ability to change their minds.
+One of the best things a woman can do for herself mentally is to begin looking at her life in new and different ways.
 Rather than seeing herself as either “in a relationship” (and therefore worth something), or “not in a relationship” (and therefore worthless), we take steps to help her understand herself as an individual.

 The wisdom that comes when a woman starts caring for herself is profound, and that wisdom is going to see her through.
 There is life after betrayal, and it can be beautiful.